 - can be designed for indoor and/or outdoor use.
 If for indoor use they will have limited outdoor use and less distance range;

-- some can be dismantled or folded for transporting;
+- some can be taken apart or folded for moving;

 - outdoor models have the ability to climb kerbs;